MattMills/stellarstellaris/readme.md

 ```

 ## Running
 Start stellaris, then run the compiled executable with the pid.
 It will either error out (if it's unable to find the right version magic), or apply itself.
+I usually apply it at the main menu, you should see the particle effect dissapear.

 ```
 ./stellarstellaris `pgrep stellaris`